open/close all folders

 - The Sorcerer from the original game also reappears in the sequel, where he's called the Summoner.
 More of a title than a name, but that's as close as a unique identifier as we got.
 He does get his name later: Jazreth, but looks like he discarded it when he becomes simply known as the Summoner.

 - While the heroes in II remain unnamed so far, in III, if using the Wizard, the Sorceress' name is revealed: Isendra.
 And later on, Heroes of the Storm gives one to the Necromancer, Xul, and then the Amazon, Cassia.

-- The supplemental materials also named the female Demon Hunter as 'Valla' and female Wizard as 'Li-Ming', which carries over when she gets included into Heroes of the Storm.
+- The supplemental materials also named the female Demon Hunter as 'Valla' and female Wizard as 'Li-Ming', which carries over when they get included into Heroes of the Storm.
 In addition, female Barbarian, male Witch Doctor, female Crusader, male Monk are ported into that game and given the names Sonya, Nazeebo, Johanna and Kharazim respectively.

 - Dungeon Siege III states that the hero of the first Dungeon Siege was a female warrior known as Lady Montbarron, who was also the ancestor of Player Characters Lucas and Katarina.